HUBRILITY/ProjectWebDev/README.md

 Pierre Omidyar - Founder of EBAY.
 He wrote the code and created his prototype site for peer to peer auction over Labor Day Weekend in 1995...
 Goals much??
 Whitfield Diffie, Martin Hellman & Ralph Merkle - Best known for inventing Public Key Cryptography although only Diffie and Hellman authored, "New Direction in Public Cryptography".
 Jeff Bezos - Founder of Amazon.
 The online book seller has taken over E-Commerce and Amazon Web Services has become the world leader in Cloud Computing Services.
+Chad Hurley - Co-Founder of Youtube.
+Although sold to Google back in 2006, Youtube has become the premier video sharing platform of the internet.
+Mark Zuckerburg - Co-Founder and current CEO of Facebook.
+In 2012 Facebook's socia network exceeded the 1 Billion user mark on their platform.